-For something casual, you could wear a high-waisted a-line (i.e. flared not fitted) skirt with a blouse tucked in, and a cardigan. the high-waisted skirt will add more volume to your hips, to balance your shoulders (thereby emphasizing your waist). soft and unstructured pieces like cardigans would probably flatter better than stiff and structured blazers. the more clothing combinations you try, the better you’ll understand your body :).posted over 1 year ago
+For something casual, you could wear a high-waisted a-line (i.e. flared not fitted) skirt with a blouse tucked in, and a cardigan. the high-waisted skirt will add more volume to your hips, to balance your shoulders (thereby emphasizing your waist). soft and unstructured pieces like cardigans would probably flatter better than stiff and structured blazers. the more clothing combinations you try, the better you’ll understand your body :).posted almost 5 years ago

 You definitely want to look into balance and proportion.
 Wear clothing that emphasize and create an hourglass shape.
 Here is a link to dressing a boyish/athletic body type.

 You might want to look into androgynous clothing for casual clothing.
 I don’t know if this is what you are looking for, but I’ve noticed a lot of gay men wear cardigans or scarves and pull it off well.
 You probably don’t want very structured clothing, and soft cardigans would be a bit more feminine.
 Try looking at clothing for skinny, white girls.
 Stores like H&M, Express and Forever 21 are made for girls with smaller busts and less hips.
 Even if you get a bigger size, it will still be more proportional.
 You won’t have a ton of shirts with loose fabric at the front.
 Also, these stores have both male and female clothing.
 Although you are looking for female clothing, some articles of clothing from the male section might just fit better.
 Also, the male clothing from these stores isn’t very masculine either.